sohail70/motion_planning/README.md

 * **Computational Strategy**: `FMT*` variants tend to perform more intensive neighbor processing during their Bellman updates but execute fewer collision checks.
 In contrast, `RRT*` variants perform more frequent collision checks but have less computationally heavy rewiring cascades.

 * **Neighbor Search**: A key feature of `FMTX` is its ability to use a **k-NN** search for finding neighbors.
-This makes the size of the neighbor set more predictable and can speed up the planner, especially in dense regions. `RRTX`, on the other hand, is architecturally bound to a fixed-radius search due to its `cullNeighbors` function.
+This makes the size of the neighbor set more predictable and can speed up the planner, especially in dense regions. `RRTX`, on the other hand, is architecturally bound to a radius search due to its `cullNeighbors` function.

 * **Obstacle Checking**: The two algorithms also differ in their collision-checking philosophy. `RRTX` uses a **proactive** check, evaluating all edges in the vicinity of an obstacle change. `FMTX` defaults to a **lazy** (or delayed) check, only evaluating an edge's validity when it is a candidate for the optimal path.
 However, due to the flexible architecture of `FMTX`, I have also implemented a proactive mode.
 You can switch between these behaviors using the `mode` parameter (`mode 1` for lazy, `mode 2` for proactive).